arkin0x/cyberspace/readme.md

 **caster** - referring to the creator of an action specified by the cyberspace meta-protocol.

-**construct** - a cubic portion of cyberspace that is claimed by an agent by publishing a kind 331 event with the highest proof-of-work of any kind 331 in that location.
+**construct** - a cubic portion of cyberspace that is claimed by an operator by publishing a kind 331 event with the highest proof-of-work of any kind 331 in that location.
 The amount of proof-of-work on the kind 331 also determines the size of the space claimed.

 **cyberspace** - a permissionless and thermodynamic digital extension of reality.
 Colloquially refers to c-space, but may be used to accurately refer to the composite of both c-space and d-space.